nathanpucheril/CalExam/README.md

 # CalExam
-A Web Scraper for Berkeley Exams to keep practice exams in a central location
+Web Scraper and Front End for consolidated exam resources for berkeley